 - Customer Lifetime Value

 This metric basically means how much on average users spend while using your app.
 By calculating this metric, you are making a prediction on your future profit from customers.
 And always remember to follow the Build-Measure-Learn rule.
-It’s vital for Startups to turn their ideas into ready product, measure customers feedback, and then decide whether you need to pivot or to keep moving in the same direction.
+It’s vital for Startups to follow this cycle: turn ideas into ready product, measure customers feedback, and decide whether they need to pivot or to keep moving in the same direction.
 The speed of passing this loop will directly influence the growth of your business.

 For getting more information about building MVP for an online marketplace app, contact our team and we will answer every your question.